Key Takeaways

 In lab conditions, SPF50+ sounds impressive.
 In real life, the situation is more nuanced.

-SPF ratings are tested using a standardized amount of product, which is much more than most people apply in practice, especially with a brush powder.
-You would need to apply a very generous, even layer to reach anything close to the labeled protection.
-In practice, most people apply far less.
+SPF ratings are tested using a standardized amount of product — much more than most people apply with a brush in practice.
+You would need to deposit a very generous, even layer to reach anything close to the labeled protection.
+Most people will apply considerably less.

-So the most accurate way to think about this product is that it adds meaningful protection on top of your morning sunscreen, rather than fully replacing it or delivering a lab-level SPF50 from scratch.
+The most accurate way to think about this product is that it adds meaningful protection on top of your morning sunscreen, rather than delivering a full lab-level SPF50 from a light dusting.
 That framing matters.
-If you go into it expecting a miracle layer of UV defense from a light dusting of powder, you will be disappointed.
-If you go in understanding it as a sensible booster, it works well.
+Go in expecting a full UV shield from a few sweeps of powder and you will be disappointed.
+Go in understanding it as a sensible top-up tool, and it works well.

 Can you reapply sunscreen over makeup without ruining your base?